edgedb/edgedb/docs/stdlib/json.rst

 :eql:type:`json` type.
 This produces the same JSON value as the JSON-serialized result of that said object.
-Furthermore, this result will be the same as the output of a :eql:stmt:`select expression <select>` in *JSOM mode*, including the shape of that type:
+Furthermore, this result will be the same as the output of a :eql:stmt:`select expression <select>` in *JSON mode*, including the shape of that type:

 .. code-block:: edgeql-repl